legendarycode3/express-js-crash-course/readme.md

 ✔️ Applications of Express </br>
 Express.js empowers you to construct a wide array of web applications.  </br>
 Here are some captivating examples: </br>
-RESTful APIs: Develop robust APIs that adhere to the REST architectural style, enabling
+RESTful APIs: Develop robust APIs that adhere to the REST architectural style, enabling communication with other applications and front-end interfaces.

 ✔️ When Creating A Express.js Project: </br>